camwestwood/xapi/recipes/universal-xapi-translator/vle-loggedin-input.md

 Any

 ### Format
-String (255)
+String (256)

 ## PLATFORM
 ### Description

 The platform used in the experience of this learning activity.
-The value used should not change between platform upgrades and version changes and should typically be a concise name by which the application is commonly known, for example "Moodle" or "Blackboard"
+The value used should not change between platform upgrades and version changes and should typically be a concise name by which the application is commonly known, for example "Moodle" or "Blackboard".

 ### Purpose
 Analytics

 ### Derivation